cadeMeuCode/gramma/readme.md

 # Gramma

 Gramma, it's a fictional company.
-That company install artificial grass in Japan.
+That company install artificial grass in Japan to brazilian community.
 They knows all about artificial grass and how keep grass cleaned and beautiful all seasons.

 ## 🚀 What i've learned